How to arrange a funeral yourself: Organising a funeral service

 Who will lead the funeral service?

-The most important thing to consider when arranging a funeral yourself is who will conduct the service.
-Anyone can lead a funeral service, so it may be a nice touch to choose a close friend or family member.
+An important thing to consider when organising a funeral service is who will conduct the service itself.
+You need to know who can perform a funeral service and who would be willing to do so.
+It may be a nice touch to choose a close friend or family member.

 As with any funeral service, there will be a limit on the length of time allowed in the chapel.
 We’d recommend planning for around thirty minutes, so there’s ample time to enter and exit the crematorium without feeling rushed.